 - Trail map, GPS and/compass (Thick tree canopy may hinder satellite coverage) If you follow the blue ribbons remaining after the last Ultra marathon you could dispense with GPS but it helps to take a map reference or confirm your location – especially in emergency.

 - Let someone reliable know what route you are taking, with estimated completion time.

-Start at Gate 12 on Janes Scenic Drive, 6.5 miles from the start of the dirt road in Copeland, and travel N. on East Main Trail.
-After Ballard Camp – 2 miles in from the start, the trail steadily deteriorates.
+The entrance to East Main trail at Gate # 12 is on Janes Scenic Drive, from the Fakahatchee’s park entrance drive approximately 6 miles on Janes Scenic drive (a dirt road) to gate #12 where you will find ample parking and and a kiosk with trail information next to gate #12.
+Two miles in from the start, the trail steadily deteriorates.
 Hazards are occasional washouts covered by a few planks of lumber, fallen trees and branches and vines which sometimes snake across at face height.
 Be especially careful not to ride over or brush against the Smilax vine which is armed with sharp thorns.
 I stop and carefully set them aside.

 After 12.0 Miles you reach the junction with Jones Grade Trail N.26° 08.496 W. 081° 23.887 (that heads E. to Rt.29 in case of emergency).
 Continue north .5 miles and trail bends west at N.26° 08.849 W.081° 23.887 then runs parallel with I-75 which lies about a mile to the north and you hear faint traffic.
 The trail displays occasional blue ribbons.
 The tree cover thins but the overhead canopy remains for long distances, which can lose satellite coverage here and there if you are using a small or older GPS unit.